dauwhe/why-books/README.md

 ## 9. Highlights.

-Highlights, bookmarks, annotations--the web is working on this.
+Highlights, bookmarks, annotations—the web is working on this.

 ## 10. Navigate